Whether you’ve just brought your parrot home or have cared for it for years, parrots can suddenly become scared of everything.

 - Shape.
-They may be too long and angular, resembling a predator, such as a snake.
+They may be too long and angular, resembling a predator like a snake.

 - Size.
-If the toy is bigger tha the parrot, it might feel that the object can physically attack it.
+If the toy is bigger than the parrot, it might feel that the object can physically attack it.

 - Material.
-Toys that are very furry might seem too much like a real animal.
+Toys that are very furry might seem too much like a real animals.